TeamChallengeG2/SegmentationMRI/README.md

 </details>

 ### Model output
-As mentioned above, given an input of `(1, 160, 160, 16)` the output is of shape `(3, 160, 160, 16)` where the channel (dim=0) represent the logits.
+Given an input of `(1, 160, 160, 16)` the output is of shape `(3, 160, 160, 16)` where the channel (dim=0) represent the logits.
 The logits are normalized using a Softmax function, ensuring that the voxel class probabilities sum to 1, defined as:

 ${\sigma (\mathbf {z})\_{i}= {\frac {e^{z_{i}}}{\sum_{j=1}^ {N} e^{z_j}}}\ \ {\text{ for }}i=1,\dotsc ,N}$